PerryLuoLab/TechDashboard/README.md

 ### Language Not Changing
 - Confirm language file exists in `Resources/` folder
-- Check if language is registered in `LanguageConstants.cs`
+- Check if language is registered in `Core/Constants/LanguageConstants.cs`

 ## 📈 Performance Tips